 You know how it is: if it looks effortless, then it’s effortful.
-Well, after a huge effort I may stop and end up keeping the poems to myself without sharing it to my bad-boy crush.
-Nonetheless, I love the feeling from discovering what a poet is saying or finding the perfect word with the exactly needed amount of syllable!
+Well, after a huge effort I may stop and end up keeping the poems to myself without sharing it to my actual crush (I just realized that I’ve never had a real bad boy crush).
+Nonetheless, I love the feeling from discovering what a poet is saying or from finding the perfect word with the exactly needed amount of syllable!

 So here’s one.
 It’s not a great one, but fits to welcome the end of cold days.

 Do you like poetry?
 Tell me.
 Happy World Poetry Day! 🙂